 What you eat plays a tremendous role in testosterone production.
 Foods like cauliflower, cabbage, and broccoli contain high levels of indoles, a food compound that has been shown to reduce the bad estrogen in our bodies that decreases testosterone levels.
 Also, eat “good” fats, the monounsaturated and omega-3 types found in avocados, nuts, and oily fish like wild-caught salmon, trout, mackerel, and tuna.
 A study in the Journal of Applied Physiology found that men who ate these foods had the highest testosterone levels.
 In addition, include foods high in the mineral zinc, including oysters, poultry, beans, crab, lobster, and whole grains.
 Men with low zinc levels are more prone to developing low T. Take note, processed foods, sweets, dairy, red meat, and alcohol deplete testosterone levels and lead to belly fat!

 The old saying, “Use it or lose it” is true.
 When a man has intercourse it creates chemical reactions in his body which, in turn, creates more testosterone in preparation for the next sexual encounter.
 Men, share this article with your significant other, which shows that by giving you more needed sex, it will keep you from losing your hair, gaining weight, being irritable, and keep you from falling asleep on the couch before dinner.

 Having low T isn’t a death sentence!
-Adopt a testosterone producing diet and lifestyle and avoid these common testosterone sabotages, and men can regain their vitality, sex drive, and energy levels.
+Adopt a testosterone-producing diet and lifestyle and avoid common testosterone sabotages, and men can regain their vitality, sex drive, and energy levels.